Athletics at the 2020 Summer Olympics – Men's 200 metres: Competition format

 The event continued to use the three rounds format introduced in 2012.
 There were 7 heats, with the top 3 runners in each heat and the next 3 overall advancing to the semifinals.
 There were 3 semifinals, with the top 2 in each semifinal and next 2 overall advancing to the final.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing global and area records were as follows:

 The following national records were established during the competition: